On the singular sets of solutions to the Kapustin-Witten equations and the Vafa-Witten ones on compact K\"ahler surfaces: Introduction

-This can be done by a simple observation that the singular set is identified with the zero set of a section of the holomorphic bundle $(\Omega_{X}^1)^{\otimes 2}$ on $X$ up to a finite set of points.
+This can be done by a simple observation that a singular set is identified with the zero set of a section of the holomorphic bundle $(\Omega_{X}^1)^{\otimes 2}$ on $X$ up to a finite set of points.

 \paragraph{The Vafa--Witten equations on closed four-manifolds.}